apache/parquet-format/Encryption.md

   /** Column metadata for this chunk.. **/
   3: optional ColumnMetaData meta_data
 ..
+  /** Crypto metadata of encrypted columns **/
+  8: optional ColumnCryptoMetaData crypto_metadata

   /** Encrypted column metadata for this chunk **/
   9: optional binary encrypted_column_metadata
 }
 ```

-### 5.2 Encrypted footer mode
+### 5.4 Encrypted footer mode
 In files with sensitive column data, a good security practice is to encrypt not only the
 secret columns, but also the file footer metadata.
 This hides the file schema,
 number of rows, key-value properties, column sort order, names of the encrypted columns
 and metadata of the column encryption keys.

-The columns encrypted with the same key as the footer leave the column metadata at the original
+The columns encrypted with the same key as the footer must leave the column metadata at the original
 location, `optional ColumnMetaData meta_data` in the `ColumnChunk` structure.
 This field is not set for columns encrypted with a column-specific key - instead, the `ColumnMetaData`
 is Thrift-serialized, encrypted with the column key and written to the `encrypted_column_metadata`
-field in the `ColumnChunk` structure, as described in the section 5.1.
+field in the `ColumnChunk` structure, as described in the section 5.3.

 A Thrift-serialized `FileCryptoMetaData` structure is written before the encrypted footer.
 It contains information on the file encryption algorithm and on the footer key metadata.
 Then